UNDP-Accelerator-Labs/Financial-inclusion-toolkit/2_Understand/dfls.md

 **Known issues and troubleshooting**.
 To make the best usage of the tool, the following requirements should be in place:

-1. **Design**.
-Ahead of the implementation of the survey, include a phase to dialogue with institutional partners (such as government, ministries of finance and ministries of education, etc.) to ensure buy-in and build appetite for the survey findings.
+1. Ahead of the implementation of the survey, include a phase to dialogue with institutional partners (such as government, ministries of finance and ministries of education, etc.) to ensure buy-in and build appetite for the survey findings.
-*2)	Ensure that in the request for proposals or request for applications, it is clear that the survey is developed and does not need a line item for applicants to develop or greatly alter the survey.
+2. Ensure that in the request for proposals or request for applications, it is clear that the survey is developed and does not need a line item for applicants to develop or greatly alter the survey.
 It should be clear that the methodology has been tested and refined and needs contextualization.
 (However, as a caveat, we can share the survey tool with others who may wish to use it and tweak it for their own projects and goals.)

 However, note that the RFP and RFA are developed and available for sharing to give an idea of the type of language to be used and LoE to be suggested.
-*3) Finally, it is imperative to ensure that implementation teams have substantial local presence, knowledge and experience, as well as existing enumerators (whether on staff or as part of a team that can be called) so as to execute the survey efficiently and with a team that understands the context and needs minimal training.
+3. Finally, it is imperative to ensure that implementation teams have substantial local presence, knowledge and experience, as well as existing enumerators (whether on staff or as part of a team that can be called) so as to execute the survey efficiently and with a team that understands the context and needs minimal training.

 **Context**.
 Since a decade ago, access to and usage of digital technologies and financial services have significantly been transformed in Africa and the Pacific.
 However, limited data/ evidence has been generated to understand the status of digital and financial literacy in those regions.
 COVID-19 also largely influenced the financial behavior of last-mile segments in the last three years, particularly for low-income groups and MSMEs.